 A few organizations in Qatar run shelters for homeless and stray animals, as follows:

-Tourist services in Qatar
+Embassies and services for foreign nationals in Qatar

 Lost or stolen property in Qatar

 Because of the harsh penalties in Qatar, theft isn’t very common.
 However, if you do lose or have your property stolen, check if the store, business, or area you are in has a Lost and Found section.

 If you don’t find it there, though, go to your local police station and report it.
 The police will take down your details and advise you on how to proceed.

 Furthermore, be sure to contact your local bank to cancel or freeze your debit and credit cards, and replace any important documents such as your ID.
 If you lose your passport, notify your embassy immediately to arrange getting a new one.

 Other useful phone numbers in Qatar